 Another Revs legend, Joseph is still remembered as one of the best defensive midfielders in MLS history thanks to his exploits in New England that saw him earn Best XI selections in 2005, 2007, 2008 and 2009, plus start the 2008 All-Star game.
 He made his biggest mark in that initial run with the Revs from 2003-2012 that saw him rack up 261 appearances and score 37 goals, before brief stints with Chivas USA and the Seattle Sounders.
 All told, that's a fantastic legacy for any SuperDraft pick, let alone a second-rounder.

 No. 17 overall

-Altidore may have only made 37 appearances for the Red Bulls after getting selected as a wide-eyed 16-year-old in the 2006 SuperDraft, but that's only because his talent was such that it compelled La Liga side Villareal to purchase him for a $10 million fee that, at the time, was the largest transfer fee paid for an MLS player.
+Altidore may have only made 37 appearances for the Red Bulls after getting selected as a wide-eyed 16-year-old in the 2006 SuperDraft, but that's only because his talent was such it compelled La Liga side Villareal to purchase him for $10 million that, at the time, was the largest transfer fee paid for an MLS player.
 That return on investment certainly merits Altidore's inclusion, but when you consider his standout play since returning to the league with Toronto FC, the US men's national team striker has an easy case as one of the best SuperDraft picks of all time.